 By Wendy Eson, IBCLC, CEIM

 While babies are born to breastfeed, breastfeeding is a skill that for most families, often takes some time to learn.
 Bottle feeding also takes practice, as it’s a completely different mode of food delivery for the breastfed baby.

 We suggest introducing practice bottles around 3 to 4 weeks of age.
 This will give the family plenty of time to hone breastfeeding skills and establish a good milk supply.
 Some families may choose to wait longer to introduce that first bottle, but if returning to work is anticipated, practice bottles should begin well before heading back to work.
 There are many approaches to bottle introduction, but staying consistent with practice is often the best way to help baby accept a bottle.

 Ideally, expressed milk should be offered in the bottle.
-This helps keep the taste familiar, and baby continues to reap the benefits of human milk.
+This helps keep the taste familiar, and baby continues to receive the benefits of human milk.
 A strategy that’s often recommended is to have the parent pump after the morning breastfeed and use this milk for later in the day/evening for the practice bottle.
 Keep in mind that a practice bottle does not need to be a full feed of 3 or 4 oz.
 Baby can be given a small amount of pumped milk, about ½ to 1 oz., by bottle and can return to the breast to finish feeding.